busse/rss-util/README.md

 When the Data Mirror feature flag is enabled, a new section appears in Settings that allows you to:

 1. **Select a Mirror Directory**: Click "Browse..." to choose a directory where all RSS data will be mirrored
-2. **Sync as Markdown**: Toggle to convert data to Markdown files with Obsidian-compatible frontmatter (enabled by default)
+2. **Sync as Markdown** (enabled by default): Toggle to convert data to Markdown files with Obsidian-compatible frontmatter instead of raw JSON files
 3. **Clear Directory**: Click the "✕" button to clear the selected directory
 4. **Sync Now**: Manually trigger a sync of all data to the mirror directory

 The data is automatically synced to the mirror directory whenever any data changes (feeds, articles, read states, settings, etc.).
 This is useful for integration with personal knowledge management tools like Obsidian, Notion, or any other tool that can read Markdown or JSON files.

+**Note:** The "Sync as Markdown" option is enabled by default, providing a more readable and organized format for your mirrored data.
+You can disable it to mirror raw JSON files instead.

 **Sync as Markdown Mode (Default):**

-When "Sync as Markdown" is enabled, the mirrored data is organized into folders and converted to Markdown files with [Obsidian-compatible frontmatter properties](https://help.obsidian.md/properties):
+When "Sync as Markdown" is enabled (the default), the mirrored data is organized into a clean folder structure and converted to Markdown files with [Obsidian-compatible frontmatter properties](https://help.obsidian.md/properties):

-- `articles/{feed-name}/` - Individual article files with title, link, author, pubDate, read status, and tags in frontmatter
+- `articles/{feed-name}/` - Individual article files, one per article, with full content and metadata
-- `feeds/` - Feed subscription files with URL, status, and category info
+- `feeds/` - Feed subscription files with URL, status, category, and update information
-- `categories/` - Category/folder files
+- `categories/` - Category/folder definition files

+This format makes it easy to:
+- Browse and search articles in your knowledge management tool
+- Link between articles, feeds, and categories
+- Use Obsidian's graph view to visualize your reading patterns
+- Export or backup your RSS data in a human-readable format

 Each Markdown file includes YAML frontmatter with properties like:
 ```yaml